Transimpedance amplifier: DC operation

-If the gain is large, any input offset voltage at the non-inverting input of the op-amp will result in an output DC offset.
-An input bias current on the inverting terminal of the op-amp will similarly result in an output offset.
-To minimize these effects, transimpedance amplifiers are usually designed with field-effect transistor (FET) input op-amps that have very low input offset voltages.

-An inverting TIA can also be used with the photodiode operating in the photoconductive mode, as shown in figure 2.
+This ratio is in units of resistance, which in SI units are ohms (Ω), and is more technically called transimpedance instead of gain (which is a dimensionless quantity).
+If the gain is large, any input offset voltage at the non-inverting input of the opamp will result in an output DC offset.
+An input bias current on the inverting terminal of the opamp will similarly result in an output offset.
+To minimize these effects, transimpedance amplifiers are usually designed with field-effect transistor (FET) input opamps that have very low input offset voltages.An inverting TIA can also be used with the photodiode operating in the photoconductive mode, as shown in Figure 2.
 A positive voltage at the cathode of the photodiode applies a reverse bias.
 This reverse bias increases the width of the depletion region and lowers the junction capacitance, improving the high-frequency performance.
 The photoconductive configuration of a transimpedance photodiode amplifier is used where higher bandwidth is required.
-The feedback capacitor Cf is usually required to improve stability.
+The feedback capacitor Cf is usually necessary to improve stability.